 And though Barger’s candor and accessibility were admirable, he spent most of his airtime defending the Captain, personally vouching for his record as a “consummate professional,” and praising the crew who helped at 35,000 feet.
 It’s understandable, and the heroism of the copilot and passengers is a good story (as is JetBlue’s status as the first airline to bulletproof cockpit doors.)
 But the first rule of crisis management is to accept responsibility and acknowledge the seriousness of the loss or risk.

-Barger might also need to take a lesson from the Neeleman era.
+Barger might take a lesson from the Neeleman era.
 After the 2007 crisis, JetBlue pioneered a “Customer Bill of Rights” to ensure that such a massive grounding of flights wouldn’t happen again.
 It showed real leadership within the industry when it could have hidden behind tough weather and unanticipated events.

 The case of the erratic captain has shone a light on mental health standards for all airline pilots and possible gaps in FAA screening measures.
 Maybe JetBlue should lead once again by pressing for a full review of those measures, on top of its own investigation into the captain’s record and its screening process for stressed employees.
-Then it can take credit for teamwork, training, and those reinforced cockpit doors.
+Then it can take credit for teamwork, training, and, yes, those reinforced cockpit doors.